Menu

 “Coreco” Swarf Drying Building and rotary furnace installed.

-North west wing added to administration building
+North west wing added to administration building.

 Fabrication Shop erected and plant installed.